 Upon completion of all the academic and internship requirement the Professional Board of Psychology (under the auspices of the Health Professions Council of South Africa) requires that Clinical Psychologists complete a year of paid community service in order to register as an independent practitioner.
 Upon completion of the internship, prospective psychologists also have to complete the Board Exam of the Professional Board of Psychology before they can complete their registration.

-Applicants for the programme are selected by a Selection Panel, consisting of staff from both the Discipline of Psychology and the Intern Training Centres.
+Applicants for the programme are selected by a Selection Panel, consisting of staff from both the Department of Psychology and the Intern Training Centres.
 Acceptance is provisional upon several criteria, including acceptable academic performance in an Honours degree and during the first few months of the programme.
-The program is broadly psychodynamic in orientation and offers good community-based clinical practice experience in the first year.
-Some components of the course are offered as part of an integrated programme, allowing for contact with counselling and educational psychology trainees and multiple expert input.
-Click here to download the guide for applicants.

 Please visit www.witsclinselections.wordpress.com for regularly updated information

 Please submit your University Postgraduate Admission Form online at the Student Enrolment Centre (https://www.wits.ac.za/applications/portal/index) and your Department Course Application Form to the Department of Psychology.
 Be sure to enclose official university transcripts and one passport sized photograph with your department application form.
 These forms can be obtained from the Psychology Department (011 717 4541) or online.

 In addition to your application, please choose two referees from people acquainted with your academic and/or professional performance.
 Choose people who have an understanding of the needs of the profession.
 Ask them to send referees reports to the Department of Psychology, to arrive before the closing date.

 Incomplete or late Department Course Application Forms will not be accepted, nor applications sent to the Faculty.